Abhishek-M-bit/new/README.md

 # new
-to learn something new in my life its my first reporetory
+to learn something new in my life. its my first repository